ozum/script-helper/README.md

 Your scripts module (i.e. `my-scripts`) has builtin [cosmiconfig](https://www.npmjs.com/package/cosmiconfig) support.
 If user puts a cosmiconfig compatibale configuration in npm project, you can access configration via `project.config()` method in your script functions.

+If script module contains user names such as `@microsoft/typescript`, cosmiconfig name is converted to dashed version: `microsoft-typescript`.

 By default you can design your own configuration schema. `script-helper` provides some defaults and related methods, as described below:

 | Key      | Type             | Method                 | Description              |